 Canadian Health Headlines 2018

 Vaccinations – In my grandmother’s day, they didn’t exist.
 Both my mother’s parents and many of their relatives died of complications due to Tuberculosis.
-My mother’s parent met in a Tuberculosis sanatorium and my mother was born there in the late 1930s.
-My mother lost over a year of school due to contracting Mumps, Rubella, and Rheumatic Fever.
+My mother’s parents met in a Tuberculosis sanatorium and my mother was born there in the late 1930s.
+My mother lost more than a year of school due to contracting Mumps, Rubella, and Rheumatic Fever.
 My mother’s school lost several children due to what are now preventable diseases – and she saw many child-sized coffins during that time.

 In Canada, there were no antibiotics until the 1940s (BBC,1999, A brief history of antibiotics).
 The 1950s brought significant vaccinations improving public health and eliminating Polio in most of the world.
 The Smallpox vaccination eliminated the disease worldwide in 1979 (The Immunology Advisory Centre, 2017, A brief history of vaccinations).

 As a result of immunization, my children did not contract these preventable diseases nor do they have the telltale vaccination Smallpox scar as I do.